 Working with GBCI and volunteers from IBM, 23 Goodwin attorneys prepared and reviewed applications for citizenship, fee waivers and supporting documents, and completed 103 citizenship applications in a single day.
 The event was recognized as “unparalleled in its breadth and scope” by Veronica Serrato, Executive Director of GBCI.

-Volunteers from Goodwin’s Boston office included Inez Boyce-Freidman, Ken Gordon, Theresa Kavanaugh, James McGarry, Nana Atsem, Sarah Bock, Caroline Brownworth, Erik Collins, Sean Doran, Eric Fox, Shoaib Ghias, Crystal Komm, Michael Levesque, Kirby Lewis, Ken Mueller, George Schneider, Sundar Subramanyan, and Christian Wilson.
+Volunteers from Goodwin’s Boston office included Inez Boyce-Freidman, Ken Gordon, Theresa Kavanaugh, James McGarry, Nana Atsem, Sarah Bock, Caroline Brownworth, Erik Collins, Sean Doran, Eric Fox, Shoaib Ghias, Crystal Komm, Michael Levesque, Kirby Lewis, George Schneider, Sundar Subramanyan, and Christian Wilson.

 Goodwin Procter has also partnered with GBCI to provide pro bono counsel at several other recent clinics.
 On November 11, the firm partnered with the organization to host a clinic assisting lawful permanent residents with completing the naturalization application.